Expugn/PartyDungeons/README.md

 - When your dungeon is "cleared" you must call `dungeon.clear()` from your script.
 This will make sure players can safely leave and that the daily clear counter will work.
 - Use `None` type scripts to hold reusable components and load those components with Nashorn's `load()` function.
 - Depending on the script type, they may have different script bindings.
 Please review the auto generated comment block in your script to see what objects your script most likely has access to.

+## Dungeon Scripts VS World Scripts
+As of `v1.1`, World Scripts have been added.

+World Scripts are scripts that can be triggered by ***anyone that's not in a dungeon party***. *Players in a dungeon instance will not be able to trigger these scripts*.
+World scripts are to be used if you want the scripting system of `PartyDungeons` to power different non-dungeon instances.

+Despite having this feature, **`PartyDungeons` will always be a dungeon instance manager**, so *flexibility of World Scripts may not be up to standards with other scripting plugins*.

 ## Example Scripts
 Example scripts can be found here: <https://github.com/Expugn/PartyDungeonsScripts><br>